Aftabnack/awesome-links/WebDev/CSS/Important_Links.md

 ## The new `fr` unit [Link](https://css-tricks.com/introduction-fr-css-unit/)

-* It is calculates the size **after** static layouting with fixed widths are laid out.
+* It is calculates the size **after** static layouting with fixed widths are laid out
+* Helps avoid that weird scrollbar coming randomly